Midnight Labs · Ecosystem Blueprint

 actually for

 The L&D industry's current response to AI is largely a tools conversation: which platforms have AI features, how to generate content faster.
-These are not unimportant questions.
-They are probably the wrong starting point.
+These aren't unimportant questions.
+They're probably the wrong starting point.

-As AI handles more of the procedural end of knowledge work, the question worth asking is what L&D is for once AI handles the retrieval, the summarisation, the first-pass generation.
-The answer is not more content.
-It is building the conditions for the judgment AI cannot replicate.
+As AI handles more of the procedural end of knowledge work, the question worth asking is what L&D is for once AI handles retrieval, summarisation, and first-pass generation.
+The answer isn't more content.
+It's building the conditions for the judgment AI can't replicate.

-"The risk in the age of AI is not that humans become obsolete.
-It is that they become passive.
-A learning ecosystem needs to work against that."
+"The risk in the age of AI isn't that humans become obsolete.
+It's that they become passive.
+A learning ecosystem has to work against that."

 Midnight Labs